Michelle Hamer (author): Biography

-Michelle Hamer co-wrote contemporary women's fiction under the name, Cate Kendall.
+Hamer co-wrote contemporary women's fiction under the name, Cate Kendall.
 The novel, Gucci Mamas (Random House) was an Australian bestseller.

 Hamer's non-fiction titles include It Couldn't Happen to Me...But it Did (Lothian), How it Feels (New Holland) and Delivery by Appointment (New Holland).

 Hamer had four children's books published with Penguin Books in 2014 as part of the Our Australian Girl series.
 Our Australian Girl The titles include: Meet Daisy, Daisy all Alone, Daisy in the Mansion and Daisy on the Road.

 Hamer has written eight non-fiction educational titles with Macmillan Publishing.